-The course consists of two midterms, one final exam, weekly online quizzes (Sapling) and a term paper.
-The midterms and final exam cover material presented both in class and in the textbook.
-Online quizzes reinforce the key course concepts.
+The course consists of two midterms, one final exam, weekly online assignments (Sapling) and a term paper.
+The midterms and final exam cover material presented in class.
+Sapling assignments reinforce the key course concepts.
 Further details on the term paper will be provided later in the semester.